Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/sentiment-analysis.md

 Analysise the sentiment of a request/ticket at the click of a button.
 One fewer task for your agents.

 ### Benefits to you
-* Instantly analyse the sentiment of a customer on a request
+* Instantly analyze the sentiment of a customer on a request
 * Audited over the lifespan of the request

 ### What you can do